MarkPflug/Sylvan/docs/Sylvan.Data.Csv.Benchmarks.md

 # Benchmarks

 The benchmark project uses [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) to compare the performance of some common CSV libraries.
-These benchmarks use a large-ish, 3254 rows by 85 columns, CSV file.
 The API for each library is slightly different, but I think the benchmark setup is fair.

 These benchmarks were run with the following configuration:
 ```